netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 * Sales → Orders → Mass action *Print shipping labels*
 * Sales → Shipments → Mass action *Print shipping labels*
 * Detail page of a shipment → Button *Print shipping label*

+This does not trigger the transmission to DHL, but only opens the labels again that already exist.
+To transmit shipments to DHL, please use the `Mass action`_.

 .. admonition:: Note